allenluce/devshell/README.md

     kubectl delete pod shell

-# ZeroTier networking

-To join a network:

-    sudo zerotier-cli join <NETWORK-ID>

 # IPv6

 IPV6 may not work on the container by default.
 To get it going, try this:

     sysctl net.ipv6.conf.all.disable_ipv6=0

-If you do this after joining a network, you may have to leave and rejoin the network in order for the interface to get an address:

-    sudo zerotier-cli leave <NETWORK-ID>
-    sudo zerotier-cli join <NETWORK-ID>

-Note that the container runs in a privileged security context in order to allow ZeroTier access to the TAP/TUN device.

 # SSH keys